web

 Need something else?

-As of December 31, 2025, Head Start is no longer administered by New York City Public Schools (NYCPS) after losing a federal grant.
-This includes both Head Start (ages 3-5) and Early Head Start (ages 2-3).
-These programs are now called City Transitional.
+As of December 31, 2025, Head Start is no longer administered by New York City Public Schools (NYCPS) after the federal Head Start grant ended.
+This includes both Head Start (ages 3–5) and Early Head Start (ages 0–3) programs previously operated through NYCPS.

-Federally funded Head Start and Early Head Start programs will continue to operate in NYC.
+Federally funded Head Start and Early Head Start programs continue to operate in New York City through other providers.

 Learn more about Head Start or Early Head Start.